nidhaloff/igel/docs/README.rst

         target:
             - sick

-In the example above, I'm using random forest to classify whether someone have diabetes or not depending on some features in the dataset I used the famous indian diabetes in this example `indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>`_)
+In the example above, I'm using random forest to classify whether someone has diabetes or not depending on significant features in the dataset I used the famous `indian-diabetes dataset <https://www.kaggle.com/uciml/pima-indians-diabetes-database>` in this example

-Notice that I passed :code:`n_estimators` and :code:`max_depth` as additional arguments to the model.
+Notice that I passed ``n_estimators`` and ``max_depth`` as additional arguments to the model.
 If you don't provide arguments then the default will be used.
 You don't have to memorize the arguments for each model.
-You can always run :code:`igel models` in your terminal, which will get you to interactive mode, where you will be prompted to enter the model you want to use and type of the problem you want to solve.
-Igel will then show you information about the model and a link that you can follow to see a list of available arguments and how to use these.
+You can always run ``igel models`` in your terminal, which will start an interactive mode.
+You will then be prompted to enter the model you want to use and type of the problem you want to solve. *Igel* will then show you information about the model and a link that you can follow to see a list of available arguments and how to use these.

 Training
 #########

-- The expected way to use igel is from terminal (igel CLI):
+- The expected way to use *igel* is from terminal (*igel* CLI):

 Run this command in terminal to fit/train a model, where you provide the **path to your dataset** and the **path to the yaml file**